CodeEditor: Learning to Edit Source Code with Pre-trained Models: Discussion

-Following previous studies \cite{guo2020graphcodebert,lu2021codexglue,li2022coderetriever}, we initialize our model with the pre-trained CodeT5-small model, and continually pre-train the model with our pre-training task.
+Following previous studies \cite{guo2020graphcodebert,lu2021codexglue,li2022coderetriever}, we initialize our model with the weights of CodeT5, and continually pre-train the model with our pre-training task.
 Therefore, there is a question of whether more pre-training steps give our model an unfair advantage.
-To address this problem, we also continually pre-train the CodeT5 model using its original pre-training tasks and the number of training steps is equal to that of our model.
-We mark the continually pre-trained CodeT5 model as CodeT5-cont.
+To address this problem, we also continually pre-train CodeT5 using its original pre-training tasks and the number of training steps is equal to that of our model.
+We mark the continually pre-trained CodeT5 as CodeT5-cont.

 The comparison of CodeT5-cont and our \method is shown in Table \ref{tab:steps}.
 Continuing pre-training brings CodeT5-cont negligible improvements and even degrades the performance on the Tufano et al. \cite{tufan2021towards} dataset.
 While our \method outperforms CodeT5-cont by a substantial margin on four datasets.
 Therefore, we can conclude that \method is still superior under the same amount of pre-training steps and data.
-In addition, the results demonstrate previous code infilling task provides limited help to code editing.
-Our pre-training task is closer to the requirements of real-world code editing and can provide stronger supervision signals.
-Thus, our \method significantly improves the CodeT5-cont.
+In addition, the results demonstrate that code infilling tasks provide limited help to code editing.
+Our pre-training task is closer to the real-world code editing and can provide stronger supervision signals.
+Thus, our \method significantly improves CodeT5-cont.